 The ultimate test of an insurance policy comes when a claim is filed.
 An effective and fair process for investigating, evaluating, paying, and defending claims is at the core of the relationship between an insurer and a policyholder.
+This conference sponsored by the Rutgers Center for Risk and Responsibility on February 29, 2012, brought together legal academics, other scholars who study claim practices and their regulation, and practitioners to explore the present and future of the regulation of insurance claim practices.

 In both first-party and third-party insurance, when claims are not paid or settlements not reached, disputes inevitably arise about whether the company has adhered to appropriate standards of claim practices.
 In many jurisdictions, those disputes are governed by the law of insurance bad faith, defined by statute or common law and framed as breach of contract, tort, or other wrong.
 State regulators also provide frameworks for resolving the disputes, and market considerations have a role to play as well.